Shameel123/PermitBlog/README.md

 #### 1. Create a Permit.io account and set up a project

+This quickstart from official Permit.io docs should help: https://docs.permit.io/quickstart/

 #### 2. Define the following roles in your Permit.io dashboard
 - `admin`
 - `editor`